IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 The OAuth 2.1 Authorization Framework further defines extension points to implement extension grant types [OAuth 2.1, Section 4.3], e.g.:

 - *Device Authorization* [RFC 8628].
 This grant type is optimized for devices that cannot use a browser to perform a user-agent- based authorization or don’t provide interfaces for the user to input text required for authorization and authentication (e.g., medical devices, mobile health sensors).

+- *SAML Client or User Assertions* [RFC 7522]: To use a SAML Assertion as an authorization grant, for client or user authentication the Authorization Client SHALL perform the access token request in conformance with the *SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants*.

+TODO: add reference to JWT Client credentials

 This profile is scoped to the *Authorization Code* and *Client Credential* grant types.
 To claim compliance with this profile, the Authorization Server actor SHALL support the *Authorization Code* and *Client Credential* grant type and MAY support the *Device Authorization* or other OAuth 2.1 extension grant types.